 Martha's Rule is a patient safety service for acutely deteriorating patients.
 To report other problems, for example with food, parking or any other general issues, please speak to ward staff or the Patient Advice and Liaison Service (PALS).

-If your ward is not in the pilot, please continue to speak to the nurses and doctors on the ward if you are concerned about your or your relatives condition.
+If your ward has not been part of the pilot, please continue to speak to the nurses and doctors on the ward if you are concerned about your or your relatives condition.
 If you feel as though your concerns are not being addressed, please ask to speak to the nurse in charge, consultant or ward manager.

 Responding to your call